Death Becomes Her (musical): Act II

 Ernest and Helen frantically drive Madeline to the hospital, where it is confirmed that she is clinically dead, yet still alive.
 The sequence is intercut with Viola appearing on the stage, addressing the audience and admonishing Madeline for ignoring her warning ("Don't Say I Didn't (Warn You)").

 Returning home, Madeline realizes Helen has taken the potion as well and shoots her with a shotgun, leaving a massive hole in her torso.
 Their bickering leads to further violence and more injuries: Helen is impaled by an umbrella, and Madeline is decapitated before Ernest stops them ("Hit Me").
 The two women coerce Ernest to use his surgical skills to repair their bodies, and he agrees on the condition that he be allowed to leave afterward.
 Drunk and delirious, Ernest plans to fix them with glue, clay, and spray paint ("The Plan").
 He also fires Stefan, Madeline's long-suffering assistant, to prevent him from discovering their immortality ("Stefan's Turn").

 Madeline and Helen realize they'll need Ernest for maintenance and plot to drug him and have him drink the potion so he can become immortal too.
 After knocking Ernest out, they take him to Viola's, where she is hosting a ball with the other immortals ("Live to Serve").
-Ernest awakens, and Viola tempts him with the potion, but he rejects it and tries to flee the house with it ("Siempre Viva (Reprise)"/"The Chase").
-He is chased to the roof, where he says he would rather die than spend eternity with Madeline and Helen, before he is pushed to his apparent death by Viola ("Til Death (Reprise)").
+Ernest awakens, and Viola tempts him with the potion, but he refuses and escapes ("Siempre Viva (Reprise)" / "The Chase").
+Madeline and Helen chase Ernest to the roof, and when he declares that he would rather die than have to spend eternity with them, Viola pushes him off to his apparent death ("Til Death (Reprise)").

 Helen despondently realizes she's doomed to outlive all of her friends and family and be alone forever.
 Madeline, finally apologizing for her actions, tells her that they can fix one another and can be each other's "person" ("Alive Forever").
 The two drop their rivalry, embrace, and head home.

-Fifty years later, Madeline and Helen visit their graves to maintain them.
-They run into an elderly Ernest, who had survived the fall, fell in love with his nurse, married her, and had children and grandchildren ("Fifty Years Later").
-As Ernest and his wife leave, Helen and Madeline momentarily lament that they will never have an "ending" of their own before exiting the cemetery together ("The End").
+Fifty years later, while visiting their own gravesites, Madeline and Helen run into an elderly Ernest, who had survived the fall, fell in love with his nurse, married her, and had children and grandchildren ("Fifty Years Later").
+As Ernest and his wife leave, Helen and Madeline momentarily lament that they will never have an "ending" of their own before exiting the cemetery together, while Viola suddenly appears once more and taunts the audience to "[not] say [she] didn't warn [them]" ("The End").